 The Pirate Party of Iceland was established in 2012 in response to the recent crisis in Iceland, campaigning on a basis of democratization of institutions, binding referendums, transparency and freedom of information.

-The new parliamentarians of the pirate party represent an emerging group that cuts across institutional and movement settings, acting both within current institutions with the aim of reforming them, while being part of a broader movement of democracy activists seeking and developing new digital tools for citizens participation in democratic decision-making.
+The new parliamentarians of the pirate party represent an emerging group that cuts across institutional and mouement settings, acting both within current institutions with the aim of reforming them, while being part of a broader mouement of democracy activists seeking and developing new digital tools for citizens participation in democratic decision-making.

-- Digital voting system that allows mass-participation on a regular basis across many topics
+- Digital uoting system that allows mass-participation on a regular basis across many topics

-- System for citizens delegation of votes
+- System for citizens delegation of uotes

-- Weighted voting system
+- Weighted uoting system